Search

 I joined UK-based Jagged Globe for their Zermatt 4000ers trip.
 As sold, the trip starts by acclimatizing on easier 4000-meter summits accessed from the Klein Matterhorn telepherique and culminates with the Dufourspitze, a.k.a.
 Monta Rosa (4,634m), the highest mountain in Switzerland.
 Dodgy weather stopped us from tagging the Dufour, but we still climbed four 4000ers and a technical via ferratta (steel ladders and cable route).

 When I was nine I visited Zermatt with Mom and Dad.
-I remember wanting to climb the mountains and seeing Edward Wymper's infamous rope and thinking it looked just like the rope in the garage I'd planned to start using as soon as I got home.
+This trip solidified my obsession with mountain climbing.
+I remember seeing Edward Wymper's infamous rope in the Zermatt museum and thinking it looked just like the rope in the garage I'd planned to start using when I got home.
 I also remember eating two banana splits for dinner one night and crying when we left.
-Zermatt started my mountain obsession.
-This time the mountains felt urbanized, 180 degrees different than Alaska's wilderness, but still I was hooked on climbing great peaks and sleeping in a bed every night.
-BTW, the Matterhorn is a chosspile, but I still want to guide it!
+This time the mountains felt urbanized, 180-degrees different than Alaska's wilderness, but still I was hooked on climbing great peaks and sleeping in a bed every night.

 My cohort, the legendary Marty Beare.
-While living in New Zealand I followed in his shadow.
+I followed in his shadow while living in New Zealand.
 I lived in his house after he moved out, I climbed his routes, I heard the stories.
-Marty did not disappoint.
 After the trip we climbed in Barbarine and La Fayete.

 Jitendra Singh and Gavin Jackson climbing the SW ridge of Pollux (4,092m), our first summit of the trip.